yaseenkady/tree.pro/raw/14_digestive/7_pancreas/insulin/diabetes_mellitus_2.md

 Classical symptoms are less common than in type 1.

-Concordance in twins is 90%.
+Concordance in twins is 60-90%.

+90-95% of diabetes mellitus cases.

+13-14% of people in the US.

+50% of affected people are unaware.

 # <